 Each year, the Trailblazer athletics department invites girls and women to participate in various clinics to promote sport.
-In 2019, the event was held on Saturday and Sunday, February 1st and 2nd.
+In 2020, the event was held on Saturday and Sunday, February 1st and 2nd.
 Saturday's session was held for girls while Sunday's session was for women.
 For more information on the event, click on the links below:

 NGWSD is celebrated in all 50 states with community-based events, award ceremonies, and activities honoring the achievements and encouraging participation of girls and women in sports.

 NGWSD began in 1987 as a day to remember Olympic volleyball player Flo Hyman for her athletic achievements and her work to assure equality for women's sports.
 Hyman died of Marfan's Syndrome in 1986 while competing in a volleyball tournament in Japan.
 Since that time, NGWSD has evolved into a day to acknowledge the past and recognize current sports achievements, the positive influence of sports participation, and the continuing struggle for equality and access for women in sports.

 Registering your activity is a way to advertise and allows others in your community or state to become aware of upcoming events and enables them to participate.
 Please click here to submit your event.
 A description of all submitted events can be found under the events calendar.
 Whether you are a new participant or a veteran, your support of the Day will go a long way to increase visibility for female athletes and advance their struggle for equality in sports.

 NGWSD is jointly organized by the National Girls and Women in Sport Coalition.
 The Coalition combines the experience and resources of four premiere girls- and women-serving organizations in the United States: Girls Incorporated, the National Association for Girls and Women in Sport, National Women's Law Center, and the Women's Sports Foundation.

 Collectively, these organizations have been in existence for over 432 years and have a membership reach of 5.5 million girls and women.